nus-CS3219/RabbitMQ-Tutorial/README.md

 ### **Explanation of the Pub/Sub Example**

-In this pub/sub example, the producer (`producer.js`) publishes messages to an *exchange* named "logs" instead of sending them directly to a queue.
+In this pub/sub example, the publisher (`publisher.js`) publishes messages to an *exchange* named "logs" instead of sending them directly to a queue.
 The exchange is declared as a "fanout" type, which means it will broadcast the messages to all the queues bound to it.

 Each subscriber (`subscriber.js`) creates an exclusive queue and *binds* it to the "logs" exchange.
 Each subscriber will then receive its own copy of the published messages.